artefactual/atom-docs/admin-manual/customization/theming.rst

    $ git push

-We've created an empty directory where our plugin is going to be contained, made a git repository of it, track our first file and publish our work to GitHub!
+We've created an empty directory where our plugin is going to be contained, made a git repository of it, tracked our first file and published our work to GitHub!
 However, our plugin does not meet the needed requirements for AtoM to recognize it and allow us to enable it.
 Let's make that happen: